Left Continue shopping

 The mechanism of action of topical corticosteroids includes:

-• Suppressing the production of pro-inflammatory cytokines and mediators (e.g., histamine, prostaglandins, interleukins);
+• Suppressing the production of pro-irritation cytokines and mediators (e.g., histamine, prostaglandins, interleukins);

 • Reducing vascular permeability to decrease swelling;

-• Stabilizing mast cell membranes involved in allergic reactions;
+• Stabilizing mast cell membranes involved in sensitivity reactions.

 • Slowing down skin cell proliferation (important in psoriasis and hyperkeratosis);